corda/corda/docs/source/api-persistence.rst

 ``MappedSchema`` offered by a ``QueryableState``, automatically upgrade to a later version of a schema or even provide a ``MappedSchema`` not originally offered by the ``QueryableState``.

-It is expected that multiple different contract state implementations might provide mappings to some common schema.
+It is expected that multiple different contract state implementations might provide mappings within the single schema.
-For example an Interest Rate Swap contract and an Equity OTC Option contract might both provide a mapping to a common Derivative schema.
+For example an Interest Rate Swap contract and an Equity OTC Option contract might both provide a mapping to Derivative contract within the same schema.
 The schemas should typically not be part of the contract itself and should exist independently of it to encourage re-use of a common set within a particular business area or Cordapp.

+.. note:: It's advisable to avoid cross-references between different schemas as this may cause issues when evolving ``MappedSchema`` or migrating it's data.
+Nodes at startup log such violations as warning `Cross-reference between MappedSchemas.` with detailed message e.g. `'com.company.schemas.MySchemaV1' and 'com.company.schemas.OtherSchemaV1'.
+   MappedSchema 'MySchemaV1' entity 'State' field 'other' is of type 'State' defined in the other MappedSchema 'OtherSchemaV1'.

 ``MappedSchema`` offer a family name that is disambiguated using Java package style name-spacing derived from the class name of a *schema family* class that is constant across versions, allowing the ``SchemaService`` to select a